ayeo/pinkman/readme.md

 Build-in php serialize/unserialize functions works fine until you are not about to change your objects.
 Then it becomes impossibne to unserialize prevoisly serialized object.
-I have found few similar tools on github but wasn't happy with any mainly because of hard config.
+I have found few similar tools on github but wasn't happy with any mainly because of heavy config.

 ## Core features